chinnurtb/refactorerl/README.txt

    `C-c C-r C-h' gives a list of mode-specific key bindings, and a `Refactor' menu appears in the menu bar.
 Note that files must be explicitly selected for refactoring by the `Add file' function in the menu.

+   If you use refactorerl-mode often, consider enabling it automatically by placing the following line in your ~/.emacs file:

+     (add-hook 'erlang-mode-hook 'refactorerl-mode)

+If you have questions, suggestions, or bug reports, feel free to contact the authors at erlang@plc.inf.elte.hu.